Zakariyahaa/Analysis-of-Employee-Dataset/README.md

   - Information Systems: 363
   - Marketing: 166

-**Insight**: Hiring is fairly evenly distributed across quarters, with a slight peak in Q1.
+Hiring is fairly evenly distributed across quarters, with a slight peak in Q1.
 March and May are the most active hiring months, possibly aligning with fiscal or academic cycles.
 Tuesday is the most common hiring day, suggesting structured onboarding processes.
 Computer Science and Information Systems dominate educational backgrounds, aligning with the Technology department’s size.

 ---
 ### Overtime and Work Patterns